devzendo/transputer-emulator/README.md

 * Added a "Hello World" example that uses the macro assembler's primary bootstrap include file. (see IServer/client-examples/hello-world-secondary-iserver)
-* Emulator now allows a list of symbols to be loaded; these are displayed when disassembling or using the monitor.
+* Emulator now allows a list of symbols to be loaded; these are displayed when disassembling or using the monitor; also enhancements for debugging eForth.
 * The emulator's monitor now accepts a 't' command which toggles the display of disassembly and memory read/write.
 * The emulator can run tests from Mike Brüstle's Transputer Validation Suite.
+* Corrected several instruction implementations with guidance from TVS: add, adc, bitrevnbits, lsum, wcnt.
 * Implemented the instructions from "Transputer Instruction Set - Appendix".

 0.0.1 First Release